Best Wireless Routers of 2022

-This Netgear model is a strong performer even in larger homes, with four built-in Ethernet ports, one built-in USB port, and support for WiFi 6.
-It even supports some of the nice-to-haves we like to see, including smartphone-based initial setup and automatic firmware updating.
-As such, it’s a versatile router that should serve you well as WiFi 6 devices become widely available.
+This Netgear model is a strong performer even in larger homes, offering four Ethernet ports, one USB port, and support for WiFi 6.
+It features nice-to-haves like smartphone-based setup and automatic firmware updating, too.

-Somewhat strangely for a model this powerful, it doesn’t support quality of service (QoS), a feature that helps ensure you have a smooth connection by allowing you to choose which apps have priority access to WiFi so that, for example, your Zoom call stays stutter-free while your kids are playing Xbox.
-You can read more about QoS in our dedicated guide about getting the most out of your WiFi while working at home.
+Oddly for a model this powerful, though, it doesn’t support quality of service (QoS), a feature that lets you choose which devices get priority access to WiFi so that, for example, the Zoom call on your laptop stays stutter-free when the kids are playing Xbox.

 Home WiFi Mesh Networks

 Can’t get a decent wireless internet connection in your home?
 On the “Consumer 101” TV show, Consumer Reports expert Nicholas De Leon explains to show host Jack Rico how mesh networks provide faster speeds and better coverage.